zeh/prando/README.md

 Picks a pseudo-random item from an array.
 The array is left unmodified.

 Note: keep in mind that while the returned item will be random enough, picking one item from the array at a time does not guarantee nor imply that a sequence of random non-repeating items will be picked.
-If you want to *pick items in a random order* from an array, instead of *pick one random item from an array*, it's best to apply a *shuffle* transformation to the array instead, then read it linearly.
+If you want to *pick items in a random order* from an array, instead of *picking one random item from an array*, it's best to apply a *shuffle* transformation to the array instead, then read it linearly.

 Parameters: